Safety, Health and Environment Department privacy notice

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any future legal or reporting requirements.
 This will be in accordance with our retention and disposal schedule.

 We may retain your data for a considerable time.
-Health records have to be kept for at least 40 years from the date of last entry because often there is a long period between exposure and onset of ill health.
+Health records have to be kept for at least 40 years from the date of last entry because of the possibility of a long period between exposure and onset of ill health.
 We have to keep a record of any reportable injury, workplace disease or dangerous occurrence for three years.

 As a data subject, you have a number of rights.
 You can: